bigboomdesign/big-boom-directory/README.md

     }

 For a more complex example, we can get the post currently being displayed and incorporate a custom field with the link text.
+In this example, for an author named John we would have the link text "View John's Website".
 Note that we are checking first that the post has a specific post type, `author`.
 We also check that the user has a value for the custom field `first_name`.

     add_filter( 'cptd_link_text', 'my_variable_link_text', 10, 2 );
     function my_variable_link_text( $text, $field ) {